ORCID/orcid-member-services/README.md

     - cd orcid-member-services/oauth2-service/
     - Run `bash mvnw`
     - Wait for it to start

+4. Start the Angular frontend

+     - Open a new terminal
+    - cd orcid-member-services/gateway
+    - Run `npm install` then `npm start`
+    - Wait for it to start

 At this point, all required services are up and running, time to setup the `user-settings-service` and `assertion-services` and start working on them.